nuxencs/seasonpackarr/ARCHITECTURE.md

 - Cache entries validate client configuration, matching settings, release name, and torrent identity. `/api/parse` rebuilds safely on a cache miss.
 - A successful import invalidates the plan and the client inventory.

+### Processing Outcomes

+- `internal/domain/outcome.go` defines success, rejection, and failure as one cross-package result.
+- A legacy webhook reason code preserves the existing numeric and text contract.
+It does not define severity.
+The processing stage selects the outcome kind from context.
+- `internal/http/processor_outcome.go` validates outcomes and is the HTTP and logging adapter.
+Invalid outcomes fail safely with HTTP 500.
+- `internal/notification/discord.go` maps the same outcome kind to the existing `MATCH`, `INFO`, and `ERROR` configuration levels.

 ### File Operations

 - Implemented in `internal/files/`